History of the Jews in Greece: Post-war community

 Following the war, many Greek Jews emigrated to Israel.
 In August 1949, the Greek government announced that Jews of military age would be allowed to leave for Israel on condition that they renounced their Greek nationality, promise to never return, and take their families with them.
 The Greek Jews that moved to Israel established several villages, including Tsur Moshe, and many settled in the Florentine, Tel Aviv and the area around Jaffa Harbor.
 Some also emigrated to the United States, Canada, and Australia.
 Greece was the first country in Europe after the war to give back to its Jewish community possessions of Jews, that were killed by the Nazis in the Holocaust and the war as resistance fighters, so that the communities had the possibility for consolidation.

 A Jewish minority continues to live in Greece.
 There are communities in Athens and Thessaloniki.
 The community has had a small decrease since the Greek government-debt crisis.
 As of 2020, about 5,000 Jews live in Greece, mostly in Athens (2500), with less than 1,000 in Thessaloniki.
 The Greek Jewish community has traditionally been pro-European.
 Today the Jews of Greece are integrated and are working in all fields of the Greek state and the Greek society, such in the fields of economy, science and politics.

-The community of Thessaloniki accused Germany to pay the manumission payments back, that the Jews of Greece paid to rescue their family members, after the Nazis asked for this money, but the Nazis hadn't freed the family members anyway.
+The community of Thessaloniki demanded Germany pay the manumission payments back that the Jews of Greece paid to rescue their family members after the Nazis asked for this money but the Nazis hadn't freed the family members anyway.
 The European Court of Justice dismissed this petition.

 In World War II the Deutsche Reichsbahn helped the Nazis to deport the Jews from Greece.
 In 2014, representatives of the Jewish community of Thessaloniki demanded from the Deutsche Bahn, which is the successor of the Deutsche Reichsbahn, reimbursement for the heirs of Holocaust victims of Thessaloniki for the train fares that they were forced to pay for their deportation from Thessaloniki to Auschwitz and Treblinka between March and August 1943.

 According to the significant Jewish past and present of Thessaloniki the Aristotle University planned together with the Jewish community of Thessaloniki in 2014, the reopening of the Faculty of Jewish Studies.
 A former Jewish faculty was abolished 80 years before by the Greek dictator Ioannis Metaxas.
 This new faculty took in October 2015, her work on with leading professor Georgios Antoniou in the faculty of Philosophy.
 On the university campus a monument commemorating the old Jewish cemetery was unveiled also in 2014.
 The campus was built partially on this old cemetery.

 Today, the current Chief Rabbi of Greece is Rabbi Gabriel Negrin.